iCarly's Jennette McCurdy Confirms She's Quit Acting and Says She's "Embarrassed" by Her Roles - E! Online

 "Once I started to get the nerves under control was when I started to actually get some traction, but I ultimately quit after my mom passed away because with her death kind of died a lot of her ideas for my life, and that was its own journey, and a difficult one for sure," she shared.

-Anna asked if she would ever return to acting, as many fans hoped Jennette would reunite with Miranda Cosgrove and other iCarly cast members on the upcoming revival.
-Jennette mentioned that she returned for her one-woman show I'm Glad My Mom Died, which debuted in Los Angeles in February 2020 and explored her mom's 2013 death from cancer, but that she considers it a one-off.
+Anna asked if she would ever return to acting, and indeed, many fans hoped Jennette would reunite with Miranda Cosgrove and other iCarly cast members on the upcoming revival.
+Jennette responded that she returned as a thespian for her one-woman show I'm Glad My Mom Died, which debuted in Los Angeles in February 2020 and explored her mom's 2013 death from cancer, but that she considers it a one-off.

-Jennette later went into detail about the embarrassment she felt about the type of projects in which she was involved.
+Jennette later went into detail about the embarrassment she felt regarding the type of projects she landed.

 "My experience with acting is, I'm so ashamed of the parts I've done in the past," she said.
 "I resent my career in a lot of ways.
 I feel so unfulfilled by the roles that I played and felt like it was the most cheesy, embarrassing.
 I did the shows that I was on from like 13 to 21, and by 15, I was already embarrassed.
 My friends at 15, they're not like, 'Oh, cool, you're on this Nickelodeon show.'
 It was embarrassing.
 And I imagine there's a very different experience to be had with acting if you're proud of your roles, and if you feel fulfilled by them."